ufozone/unifi-reconfigure-vpn/README.md

 ...
 ```

+The group has a different identifier?
+Please report it to me with log or screenshot.

 The output is still empty?
-Then you do not have a valid IPsec VTI site-to-site VPN configuration.
+Then you don't have a valid IPsec VTI site-to-site VPN configuration.
 Is your USG provisioned since the VPN configuration?

 ### IKE group IKE0 not found in configuration.
 Abort.
 Same issue as  _ESP group ESP0 not found in configuration.
 Abort._  See above.